whyharsha/onebrc/README.md

 Changed a string to a u8 slice in the Hashmap to reduce some conversions.
 Also deleted the print statements.

 Sixth attempt: Time to complete: 106.96 secs

+Seventh attempt: Fixed some parsing issues.
+Time to complete: 53.23 secs